Arsenic: Bioremediation

 Physical, chemical, and biological methods have been used to remediate arsenic contaminated water.
 Bioremediation is said to be cost-effective and environmentally friendly.
 Bioremediation of ground water contaminated with arsenic aims to convert arsenite, the toxic form of arsenic to humans, to arsenate.
 Arsenate (+5 oxidation state) is the dominant form of arsenic in surface water, while arsenite (+3 oxidation state) is the dominant form in hypoxic to anoxic environments.
 Arsenite is more soluble and mobile than arsenate.
 Many species of bacteria can transform arsenite to arsenate in anoxic conditions by using arsenite as an electron donor.
 This is a useful method in ground water remediation.
 Another bioremediation strategy is to use plants that accumulate arsenic in their tissues via phytoremediation but the disposal of contaminated plant material needs to be considered.

 Bioremediation requires careful evaluation and design in accordance with existing conditions.
 Some sites may require the addition of an electron acceptor while others require microbe supplementation (bioaugmentation).
 Regardless of the method used, only constant monitoring can prevent future contamination.

 Arsenic removal

 Coagulation and flocculation are closely related processes common in arsenate removal from water.
 Due to the net negative charge carried by arsenate ions, they settle slowly or not at all due to charge repulsion.
-In coagulation, a positively charged coagulent such as iron and aluminum (commonly used salts: FeCl_{3}, Fe_{2}(SO_{4})_{3}, Al_{2}(SO_{4})_{3}) neutralize the negatively charged arsenate, enable it to settle.
+In coagulation, a positively charged coagulent such as iron and aluminum (commonly used salts: FeCl3, Fe2(SO4)3, Al2(SO4)3) neutralize the negatively charged arsenate, enable it to settle.
 Flocculation follows where a flocculant bridges smaller particles and allows the aggregate to precipitate out from water.
-However, such methods may not be efficient on arsenite as As(III) exists in uncharged arsenious acid, H_{3}AsO_{3}, at near-neutral pH.
+However, such methods may not be efficient on arsenite as As(III) exists in uncharged arsenious acid, H3AsO3, at near-neutral pH.

 The major drawbacks of coagulation and flocculation are the costly disposal of arsenate-concentrated sludge, and possible secondary contamination of environment.
 Moreover, coagulents such as iron may produce ion contamination that exceeds safety levels.